nipy/nipy/doc/devel/code_discussions/brainvisa_repositories.rst

    associated to an FMRI image.
 #.
 The method getLocalFiles can do nothing more than return a file
    name if the data item correspond to a local file in NIFTI format.
-But the same code can be used to acces a DICOM image located in a distant ftp server.
+But the same code can be used to access a DICOM image located in a distant ftp server.
 In this case, getLocalFiles will manage the transfer of the DICOM file, then the conversion to the required NIFTI format and return name of temporary file(s).